Seasons of Love

 Here’s how to test seasons.py manually:

 • Run your program with python seasons.py.
 Type a date two years ago from today, in the specified format, then press Enter.
-Your program should print One million, fifty-one thousand, two hundred minutes.
+Your program should print One million, fifty-one thousand, two hundred minutes (or One million, fifty-two thousand, six hundred forty minutes in a leap year).

 • Run your program with python seasons.py.
 Type a date of your choice, but this time use an invalid format.
 Press Enter and your program should exit using sys.exit without raising an Exception.